RayBB/openlibrary-docs/Developer-Resources/Getting-Started.md

 **Book covers**

-By default these might be triggering 404s.
+By default, these might be triggering 404s.
 Point coverstore_url to https://covers.openlibrary.org/

 Be sure to restart your dev instance after any configuration changes.